RWSCollab/repositories-data-catalog/README.md

+---
+editor:
+  markdown:
+    wrap: 72
+---

 This is a place for the work supporting the Offshore Wind & Wildlife Data Catalog.
-The first information (v1) will be release in August 2024.